rodrigo00mp/rodrigo00mp/README.md

 ### Hi there 👋

 # 💫 About Me:
-🎯 I’m currently working on web apps using FastAPI and Vue.js.<br>🤝 I’m looking to collaborate on web development and software projects.<br>🧠 I’m looking for help with improving my cloud and backend skills.<br>🌱 I’m currently learning more about AWS, foundation models, and AI Engineering.
+🎯 I’m currently working on web apps using Django and Vue.js.<br>🤝 I’m looking to collaborate on web development and software projects.<br>🧠 I’m looking for help with improving my cloud and backend skills.<br>🌱 I’m currently learning more about AWS, foundation models, and AI Engineering.

 ## 🌐 Socials: